Pakistan

 Islamabad to Lahore – 20 days

 KALASH VALLEY CULTURE & CHILAM JOSHI FESTIVAL: Experience the vibrant traditions of the Kalash people during the Chilam Joshi Festival.
-Watch traditional dances, colourful attire, and festive rituals in remote mountain villages.
-This cultural highlight offers a rare glimpse into one of Pakistan’s oldest and most fascinating ethnic groups along the Karakoram Highway route, and is a unique opportunity for cultural exchange through festival celebrations and interactions.
+Watch traditional dances, colourful attire and festive rituals in remote mountain villages.
+This cultural highlight offers a rare glimpse into one of Pakistan’s oldest and most fascinating ethnic groups along the Karakoram Highway route, and a unique opportunity for cultural exchange through festival celebrations and interactions.

 The difference with the Asian Geographical is, that each of our holidays is designed with extreme precision of a mountaineering expedition.